Scaffold-Stark/speedrunstark/README.md

 🏵 Look at `YourToken.cairo` smart contract that reuses the **ERC20** token standard as a component from OpenZeppelin.
 You have to set `your token` to `mint()` **2000** \* (10^18) tokens to the `recipient` account address.
 Then create a `Vendor.cairo` contract that sells `your token` using a `buy_tokens()` function.

 🎛 Edit the frontend that invites the user to input an amount of tokens they want to buy.
-We'll display a preview of the amount of ETH it will cost with a confirm button.
+We'll display a preview of the amount of STRK it will cost with a confirm button.

 🌟 The final deliverable is an app that lets users purchase your ERC20 token, transfer it, and sell it back to the vendor.
 Deploy your contracts on your public chain of choice and then `yarn vercel` your app to a public web server.